jaseflash/jasonbroadbent/EKS-TF/readme.md

 **Disclaimer: This setup is for POC purposes and not fit for production**

 #   Terraform & kubernetes install with Cillium CNI for Node connectivity
+#   All .tf files are in this directory that are needed to build a kubernetes cluster in AWS with 2 nodes (small & medium)

 #    install terraform, kubectl, aws cli, helm